bjhunt-git/MA/README.md

 # MA
-Scripts used to analyse data and generate figures for the Myzus persicae mutation accumulation project
+Scripts used to analyse data and generate figures for the <i>Myzus persicae</i> mutation accumulation project